The Nagoya Protocol and Access and Benefit-Sharing (ABS)

 Federal Agency for Nature Conservation

-The German Federal Agency for Nature Conservation provides a good overview of the implementation of the Nagoya Protocol in Germany and the EU, as well as legal issues (in German).
+The German Federal Agency for Nature Conservation provides a good overview of the implementation of the Nagoya Protocol in Germany and the EU, as well as legal issues (currently only in German).

 Access and Benefit-Sharing Clearing House